avatarsdk/metaperson-ios-sample/README.md

 * Press the `Create avatar` button to show the [MetaPerson Creator](https://metaperson.avatarsdk.com/)
 * Create your personal avatar.
 * Once you finished an avatar's customization, press the `Export` button to create a download link.
 * Once the link is created you can download your avatar.
+* Press `Show avatar` to open our fully native 3D viewer based on the SceneKit framework.

 ## How It Works
 ### Importing Avatar From Web Page